-Travel is riddled with stories of challenging situations leading to some kind of enlightenment.
+Travel is riddled with stories of challenging situations leading to lessons learned.

-For us, enlightenment came in the form of gratitude after a stressful, stormy night in northern Italy.
+For us, that moment came after a stressful, stormy night in northern Italy.
 We had just reached Monterosso, the first of five villages that make up Cinque Terre, Italy when the sky turned dark and ominous.
-An impending storm wouldn’t be an issue, except we had no idea where we were staying.
+An impending storm normally wouldn’t be an issue, except we had no idea where we were staying.
 A month into our travels, we had wholeheartedly thrown ourselves into a new figure-it-out-as-you-go lifestyle.
-True vagabonders do not make prior reservations.
-At least not in low season.
+True vagabonders do not make prior reservations – at least not in low season.

-So far our spontaneous approach to travel had worked fine.
+So far, our spontaneous approach to travel had worked fine.
 We’d show up in a new town.
 Pick a few lodging recommendations from our guide book.
 And within a half hour, we’d be checked in somewhere, unpacked and ready to start exploring.
 Off season almost always ensures a vacancy.
 Not planning also helps when choosing how long to stay in a place.
-Unlike advance reservations, it’s often possible to negotiate the price of a room down on the spot in person.
+Unlike advance reservations, it’s often possible to negotiate the price of a room when in person.